-The Services contains links to third party websites, including social networking websites.
+The Service contains links to third party websites, including social networking websites.
 The fact that we link to a website is not an endorsement or representation of an affiliation with that website.
-We do not control third party websites or their privacy practices.
-These other websites may place their own cookies or other files on your computer, collect data or solicit personal information from you.
-Other sites follow different rules regarding the use or disclosure of the personal information you submit to them.
+We do not control third party websites or their privacy practices, and Unicycle disclaims any responsibility for the policies or practices of third party websites.
+These other websites may place their own cookies or other files on your computer, collect data or solicit Personal Information from you.
+Other sites follow different rules regarding the use or disclosure of the Personal Information you submit to them.
 We encourage you to read the privacy policies or statements of the other websites you visit.

 Choice & Control

-Accessing, Editing, Exporting, and Deleting Data: You may send an email to email@example.com to request your Personal Information in a common file format, or to change or delete your Personal Information.
+Accessing, Editing, Exporting, and Deleting Data: You may send an email to email@example.com to request your Personal Information in a common file format, or to request to change or delete your Personal Information.

-If you no longer want to use the Service, you may sign out of your account.
-Further, if you wish to discontinue sharing your Google Account data with us, you can revoke Unicycle’s third-party access to your Google Account.
-Click here to learn how to remove Unicycle or other third-party access to your Google Account.
+Account Cancellation: If you no longer want to use the Service, you may sign out of your account.
+Further, if you wish to discontinue sharing your Google Account data with us, you can revoke Unicycle’s third party access to your Google Account.
+Click here to learn how to remove Unicycle or other third party access to your Google Account.